isc-projects/kea/doc/sphinx/arm/hooks-limits.rst

 ``limits``: Limits to Manage Packet Processing
 ==============================================

-This hook library enables limiting the rate at which packets are being processed.
+This hook library enables limiting of the rate at which packets are processed.

-The limits hook library is only available to ISC customers with a paid support contract.
+The Limits hook library is only available to ISC customers with a paid support contract.

 Configuration
 ~~~~~~~~~~~~~